overwolf/overwolf.github.io/docs/api/launchers-ids.md

 ]
 ```

 In this example, the app will be auto-launched when the League of Legends client starts.

- (In this specific example the app’s main window will be minimized, you can change this by using  `start_minimized` false).
+In this code example the app’s main window will be minimized, you can change this by using  `start_minimized` false).

  ## Available Launchers IDs